ChristinaXinny/ECG-Digitization-Project/README.md

 - Medical imaging research community
 - PyTorch and deep learning ecosystem

-## 📞 Contact

-For questions and support:
-- Create an issue in the repository
-- Email: [your-email@example.com]

 ---

 **Note**: This is a research project.
 For clinical use, ensure proper validation and regulatory compliance.